E-Commerce Competition Is Intense but You Can Win

 Incentive programs help shape the customer's behavior and drive them to your desired action.
-You give them a positive reward for their action, so they feel like they have gained some value in return.
-It is basically a value exchange game.
-You determine how much value you want to give back to the customer when the customer gives you some value.
+You give them a positive reward for their action, so they feel like they have gained some value in return for giving you their business.
+It is a form of a value-exchange game.
 You should pay careful attention to your competition's customer incentives.
-Keep abreast of them by checking back regularly.
-If you are set on crushing the competition, you will have to out-do them every time.
+Check back regularly, and every time they introduce an incentive program, strive to introduce an even better one.
+Your reputation will spread, and you will gain more customers.

 Better Products and Services